My Kitchen Essentials

 This type of pan is what I use (and also what is traditionally used) to make both corn and flour tortillas.

-Stainless Steel Measuring Spoons & Cups
+Stainless Steel Measuring Cups and Measuring Spoons

 I seriously have 4 sets because that’s how much I use them…this is another product that will last a lifetime.